1midhush/face-detection/README.md

   - Save the modified image as `new_img.jpg`

 ### 2. image_manipulation.py
-This script includes operations such as changing pixel values to random colors and copying part of an image to another location within the same image.
+This script explores more advanced image manipulation techniques, such as changing pixel values and copying image regions.

 - **Operations**:
   - Change the first 100 rows of the image to random colors